Saint Louis Exposition: Overview

-A site of 50 acre at the northwest corner of Grand Avenue and the Natural Bridge Plank Road was purchased by the Association.
+A site of 50 acre at the northwest corner of Grand Avenue and the Natural Bridge Plank Road was purchased by the Association from Col. John O'Fallon for $50,000(about $2 million in 2026).
 It was well outside the city limits—an hour's journey from the city by horse-drawn carriage.

-The largest amphitheater in America was built, seating over 12,000 plus standing room.
+The first fair opened with an amphitheater, exposition halls, a cottage with four saloons, multiple fountains and a pond.
 The annual fair was an immediate success and soon became noted all over the country.
-It was, in reality, a gigantic county fair.
+In its initial stages, it was more akin to a large scale county fair.
 There were booths for vending wine, beer, and other delicacies.
-There were displays of livestock, poultry, vegetables, grains, and the latest inventions in farm machinery, tools, household gadgets, etc.
+There were displays of livestock, poultry, vegetables, grains, and the latest inventions in farm machinery, tools, household gadgets, etc. Over time, In addition to the exposition halls, a racecourse, grandstand and jockey club were built.
+Businesses would include if they had won a premium at the St. Louis fair in their advertisements.